alexwlchan/alexwlchan.net/src/_drafts/attribution-gets-axed.md

 When I read a book or watch a TV show, the credits guide me to the artists, and I can appreciate both them and the rest of their work.
 I wish the Internet was more like that.
 I wish the platforms we rely on put more emphasis on credit and attribution, and the people behind art.

+The next time an image catches your eye, take a moment.
+Who made this?
+What does it mean?
+What's their story?